pho5nix/d2s-los23-nethunter-kernel/docs/recovery.md

 ## Critical files to keep around

-Before you flash anything else, archive these:
+Before you flash anything else archive these:

 ```
 backups/